-A permanent Community Information Centre (CIC) will be opened to the public and staffed by JHCPB Monday to Friday, from 9am to 5pm.
+A permanent Community Information Centre (CIC) will be opened to the public and staffed by JHCPB for the duration of Stage 2 Monday to Friday, from 9am to 5pm.
 Signage directing visitors to the CIC will be installed.
+The community will be advised of the location of the CIC via the Project website (www.westconnex.com.au) community information materials and advertising in local media.